 Basic Slime Recipe

-- Glue Buy the gallon size for party.
+- Glue Buy the gallon size for the party.
 1 gallon make enough for about 30 batches of slime.

 - Liquid Starch Tide laundry detergent may be substituted